- If no project is currently open in IntelliJ IDEA, click Import Project on the Welcome screen. Otherwise, select File | Import Project.

 - On the first page of the Import Project wizard, select Gradle, and click Next.
 (This page is not shown if IntelliJ IDEA has guessed what you are importing.)

-- On the Gradle settings page of the wizard, specify the paths to the Gradle project you want to import,
+- On the next page of the wizard, specify Gradle project settings.
+You can select from the

 - Use auto-import - select this check box to resolve all the changes made to the Gradle project automatically every time you refresh your project.

 - Use default gradle wrapper (recommended) - select this option to use Gradle wrapper.
 Using Gradle wrapper lets you get automatic Gradle download for the build.
 It also lets you build with the precise Gradle version.

 - Use local gradle distribution - select this option to run local build scripts.

 - Gradle home - in this text field, specify the fully

 If Gradle location has been defined by the environment variables GRADLE_HOME or PATH, then IntelliJ IDEA deduces this location, and suggests this path as the default value.